Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.3/components/card.md

 Turn an image into a card background and overlay your card's text.
 Depending on the image, you may or may not need additional styles or utilities.

 {{< design-callout-alert >}}
 This variant should not be used because it does not respect the Orange Design System specifications.
-It does not respect accessibility requirements neither.
+Moreover, it might lead to accessibility issues.
+Instead, prefer using a card that includes a top image.

 Please refer to the [Cards](https://system.design.orange.com/0c1af118d/p/82eaf1-cards/b/69655e) guidelines on the Orange Design System website.
 {{< /design-callout-alert >}}

 {{< example >}}
 <div class="card text-bg-dark">